madbomb122/Win10Script/Testing/readme.md

 # Currently Testing
 GUI (Win10-Menu-Gui.ps1)..
-Everything should Work.. but Due to various improvements i found out from working on my blackviper script i'm working on some of the improvements on this one too.
+Everything should Work.. <br />
+Due to various improvements i found out from working on my blackviper script i'm working on some of the improvements on this one too before release.

 # About Testing Version
 If I am not working on a change or addition to the script, this will be the same exact copy as the non test.<br />